sloria/usv/README.md

 The output is a .tab file with the classification counts for each file as well as the total classfication counts and proportions.
 The .tab file can be opened with a plain text editor or a spreadsheet application like Microsoft Excel.

-View more options using 'sqk --help'.
+View more options using `sqk --help`.

 Full documentation to come...